semwaqas/image-quality-score/README.md

 *   Consider logging the individual metric values for more detailed analysis and debugging.
 * The package now has a check on the file size and, if it is below 3 KB it's considered valid.
 * Image is resized to 256x256 for consistency in processing.

-This improved README provides a complete and clear guide to using the `image-quality-checker` package, explaining its functionality, installation, usage, and internal workings.
-It also includes crucial details about error handling, thresholds, and potential improvements.
-It also explains the inputs, outputs, and internal workings.
-This README is suitable for use on GitHub, PyPI, or other documentation platforms.